LuttaMustache/laravel-swagger/readme.md

     `

 ## Usages
- For correct working of plugin you have to dispose all the validation rules in the rules() method of class YourRequest, which must be connected to the controller via DependencyInjection.
+ ~~For correct working of plugin you have to dispose all the validation rules in the rules() method of class YourRequest, which must be connected to the controller via DependencyInjection.
 In annotation of custom request you can specify summary and description of this request.
-Plugin will take validation rules from your request and use it as description of input parameter.
+Plugin will take validation rules from your request and use it as description of input parameter. ~~

+ The plugin will automatically generate Swagger 2.0 documentation after you run phpunit.

+ Every phpunit execution rewrites the documentation file ***fully***.
+That means, if you want to maintain documentation full, you need to run phpunit on **every** test you have.

 ### Example